-Reports produced by the Research Project will be made freely available to read on our library.
+Reports produced by the Research Project will be made freely available to read here, and in each investigation section.

 From time to time, the Inquiry will partner with academic and other organisations with expertise in child sexual abuse to deliver some of its research.
 Any opportunities will be advertised in the news section and on the Government Contracts Finder website.